Thieso/BoundMPC/README.md

 # BoundMPC

 Implementation of the paper
 "BoundMPC: Cartesian Path Following with Error Bounds based on Model Predictive Control in the Joint Space".

 Paper: [https://journals.sagepub.com/doi/10.1177/02783649241309354](https://journals.sagepub.com/doi/10.1177/02783649241309354)

 Video: [https://www.acin.tuwien.ac.at/42d0/](https://www.acin.tuwien.ac.at/42d0/)

+BoundMPC was adapted and combined with the path planner [BoundPlanner](https://arxiv.org/abs/2502.13286).
+The implementation of this combination is provided here [https://github.com/Thieso/BoundPlanner](https://github.com/Thieso/BoundPlanner).
+It is recommended to use this implementation for automated path planning for BoundMPC.

 ![mpc_schematic](img/mpc_scheme.png)